stingalleman/awesome-audiovisual/contributing.md

 # Contribution Guidelines

+Please open a new issue to clarify any questions, or post in the [General discussion issue](https://github.com/stingalleman/awesome-audiovisual/issues/2).

 Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
 By participating in this project you agree to abide by its terms.

+## Make a contribution

+Edit [README.md](README.md) thru [GitHub's web editor](https://github.com/stingalleman/awesome-audiovisual/edit/master/README.md), and send a pull request.

 ---

 Ensure your pull request adheres to the following guidelines:

+- It doens't have to be open-source!
+It's a nice addition, but not required.
 - Make sure to include a link to the project, and a short description.
 - If it doesn't fit in a existing category, feel free to make a new one.
 - Follow the [Pull Request template](https://github.com/stingalleman/awesome-audiovisual/blob/master/.github/PULL_REQUEST_TEMPLATE.md)